stevenf7/IsaacSim/source/extensions/isaacsim.replicator/docs/index.rst

 ============================================

-The following methods provide randomization functionalities of various parameters pertaining to omni.isaac.core.prims.RigidPrimView, omni.isaac.core.articulations.ArticulationView, and omni.isaac.core.SimulationContext.
+The following methods provide randomization functionalities of various parameters pertaining to isaacsim.core.api.prims.RigidPrimView, isaacsim.core.api.articulations.ArticulationView, and isaacsim.core.api.SimulationContext.
 These methods are designed to perform randomizations in simulations where *update to USD* is disabled for faster simulation speed.
 These methods directly set randomized values to Physx as opposed to existing methods in omni.replicator.core, such as omni.replicator.core.modify.pose or omni.replicator.core.physics.physics_material, which